Semicontinuity of capacity under pointed intrinsic flat convergence: Appendix B: tangential differential, Dirichlet energy, Sobolev spaces, and capacity

+As a consequence, the space $W^{1,2}(\|T\|)$ agrees with the Sobolev space $W^{1,2}(X, d, \|T\|)$ as introduced in \cite[Remark~4.6]{AGS}, and the Dirichlet energy in Definition \ref{de:NormEn} corresponds up to a factor $2$ to the Cheeger energy defined in \cite[Theorem~4.5]{AGS}.

 We conclude with a discussion of Sobolev spaces and capacity.
 In \cites{BB, HKST} metric measure spaces $(X,d,m)$, where $(X,d)$ is separable and $m$ is a locally finite Borel regular measure on $X$, are considered and Newtonian spaces of functions $N^{1,p}(X,d,m)$, $1 \leq p < \infty$, are defined.
 Originally defined by Shanmugalingam in her PhD thesis and subsequent paper \cite{Sha}, these are a type of Sobolev space.
-Then the \emph{$p$-capacity} of a set $E \subset X$ (what was called the Sobolev $p$-capacity in the introduction) is defined as
+Then the \emph{$p$-Sobolev capacity} of a set $E \subset X$ is defined as

 where $\rho_u$ denotes the minimal $p$-weak upper gradient of $u$.
-It is also shown that this is equivalent to \cite[Lemma 7.2.6]{HKST}
+It is also shown that this is equivalent to \cite[Lemma 7.2.6]{HKST}:

-Other types of Sobolev spaces on metric spaces have been defined, see Theorem 10.5.1---10.5.3 in \cite{HKST}.
-For $1<p < \infty$, the Cheeger space, $W_{Ch}^{1,p}$, and Newtonian space, $N^{1,p}$, are equal (up to representatives) and both norms coincide.
-Provided $m$ is a doubling measure and $X$ satisfies a $q$-Poincar\'e inequality, $1 \leq q <2$, several Sobolev spaces coincide though some norms are only comparable.
-Here $M^{1,2}$ is the Haj\l asz Sobolev space \cite{Haj}, $P^{1,2}$ is the Poincar\'e Sobolev space, and $KS^{1,2}$ is the Korevaar--Schoen Sobolev space.
-If $m$ is only a doubling measure then $M^{1,2} \subseteq P^{1,2} \subseteq KS^{1,2} \subseteq N^{1,2}=W^{1,2}_{Ch}$.
+Other types of Sobolev spaces on metric spaces have been defined, and Theorem 10.5.1---10.5.3 in \cite{HKST} describe some relations between them.
+For $1<p < \infty$, the Cheeger space, $W_{Ch}^{1,p}$, and Newtonian space, $N^{1,p}$, are equal (up to representatives) and both norms coincide \cite[Theorem~10.5.1]{HKST}.
+Provided $m$ is a doubling measure and $X$ satisfies a $q$-Poincar\'e inequality, $1 \leq q <2$, the following Sobolev spaces coincide